sandersn/vscode-eslint/README.md

 - no-empty-function - put placeholder code in this function
 - no-eq-null - use === (this is old so has no fixer)
 - no-extend-native - wrap them instead, I guess?
+- no-implied-eval - use functions instead of code in strings for setInterval,setTimout, execScript
+- no-iterator -- rewrite to use ES2015 iterators (this seems very rare)
+- no-label-var - choose a different name for the label (or var)
+- no-lone-blocks - unnest the needlessly nested code
+- no-magic-numbers - extract a const with a good name for the magic number
+- no-multi-assign - create multiple assignment statements out of one
+- no-multi-str - create (ugh) multiple strings out of one
+- no-negated-condition - invert the if
+- no-nested-ternary - unnest the ternaries
+- no-new - assign the new expression to a new variable and use that instead
+- no-octal-escape - switch to unicode or hexadecimal or remove the stray slash
+- no-param-reassign - rewrite function to avoid assignment
+- no-plusplus - use +=, rewrite to a new statement if convenient
+- no-proto - change `obj.__proto__` to `Object.get/setPrototypeOf(obj)`
+- no-restricted-exports - suggest a different name, or switch away from `export default` or to it.
 - import/no-dynamic-require might be reasonably easy to fix with some refactoring.
 - import/exports-last (assuming context window is big enough) (who even uses this, haskellbros?)
 - import/extensions